 Yes.
-If you suffer damage to your home or personal property, you may be able to deduct your losses on your federal income tax return.
-Federal law allows you to deduct losses based on property damage caused by an unusual event or “casualty” such as a natural disaster.
+If you live in a federally designated disaster county and suffer damage to your home or personal property attributable to the disaster, you may be able to deduct your losses on your federal income tax return.

 Yes.
 Keep in mind the following: